Skip to content

 If you have been issued with a fixed penalty notice (FPN) for dropping litter or waste, you have 14 days from the date of issue to pay the fine.
 If you don't pay within 28 days, the case will go to court, where you could receive a fine of up to £2,500 plus costs.

-Pay a fixed penalty notice
+Pay or appeal a fixed penalty notice issued by Kingdom

 • Pay online